• Skip to primary navigation

 • To make nyama choma in the oven, simply marinate the meat and cover it with aluminum foil in preparation for roasting, as per the instructions above.
 Next, preheat the oven to 170° C/ 365° F (standard) or 150° C fan then lay the meat on a baking tray.
 Place in the oven and slowly roast for 4.5 hours.

 • Once the cooking time is over, get the meat out of the oven and remove the aluminum foil.
-Mix the honey with 2-3 tablespoons of hot water.
+Make the glaze by mixing honey with 2-3 tablespoons of hot water.
 Uncover the meat and baste it with the honey glaze.

 • Return the basted meat to the oven and broil each side on high for 5-10 minutes, or until the desired level of browness has been obtained.

-• Remove from the oven and allow to cool for 20 minutes, before carving to prevent the juices from running out.
+• Remove the meat from the oven and allow it to cool for 20 minutes, before carving to prevent the juices from running out.

 • Serve the nyama choma with mukimo, ugali, kachumbari or your favorite side dish.